 BC securities legislation contains many provisions that apply only to reporting issuers.
 A reporting issuer includes any issuer that has:

 - filed a prospectus and obtained a receipt for it from the Commission

 - merged with a reporting issuer by a business combination or takeover bid

 - has, or previously had, its securities listed on a BC stock exchange

 - received an order from the Commission designating it a reporting issuer

 A reporting issuer must provide information about its affairs on a regular basis to the Commission, its security holders and the investing public.
 If your organization is not a reporting issuer, you do not have to comply with the public disclosure requirements.
 Every issuer must comply with the registration and prospectus requirements or be able to rely on an exemption from those requirements.
 If you do not comply with the requirements and you are not able to rely on an exemption from them, you are violating BC securities laws.
 This may result in penalties such as severe fines or the shutdown of your operations.

-The Commission recognizes that the prospectus and registration requirements, which serve to protect the investing public, are not always necessary.
+The Commission recognizes that the prospectus requirement, which serves to protect the investing public, is not always necessary.
 For example, people who are related to the principals of an issuer may not need the information provided in a prospectus before they buy securities.
-For these reasons, the Commission provides exemptions - exceptions by which individuals and companies are freed from registration and prospectus obligations.
+For these reasons, the Commission provides exemptions - exceptions by which individuals and companies are freed from prospectus obligations.
 You can use these exemptions to create your organization, reward your employees, raise money to finance the development of your business, and reorganize or sell your business.